Skip to main content

 For regulated firms, the answer is unlikely to be a single model or a single workflow.

-Generative tools to support summarisation, productivity, and next-step workflow once the underlying data is trustworthy.
+Predictive models find and structure evidence.
+Human reviewers test context and make judgements.
+Generative tools support summarisation, productivity, and next-step workflow once the underlying data is trustworthy.

 That is a more grounded view than the current market noise, but it is also more useful.